Art3mis003/Infinity-labs-internship/README.md

 <br>
 updating user details.
 <br>
-deleteing a user from database.
+deleting a user from database.